 Most teachers approach teaching in a child-centered way so dictation goes against the grain.
 It may seem old-fashioned and yes, a bit dictatorial.
-But actually, is it a really powerful tool which is particularly useful for struggling or emerging readers and spellers.
+But actually, it is a really powerful tool which is particularly useful for struggling or emerging readers and spellers.
 What more, kids enjoy it because it consolidates their learning and they experience success.

 So, what is so great about dictation?